 You can also use a powerlifting belt for other heavy compounded movements, such as overhead pressing, barbell rows, and bench press.

-Furthermore, if you walk into any sport performance facility, you’ll see a lot of young players wearing powerlifting belts in the gym, like the Inzer Forever Lever Belt.
-This is the preferred belt style for many hockey, football, rugby, and baseball players who are using the powerlifting movements more frequently.
+Furthermore, if you walk into any sports performance facility, you’ll see a lot of young players wearing powerlifting belts in the gym, like the Inzer Forever Lever Belt.
+This is the preferred belt style for many hockey, football, rugby, and baseball players using powerlifting more frequently.

 Are You More of a Weightlifter?

-If you’re a weightlifter, you’re going to be performing movements like the snatch and clean & jerk.
-While you’re still going to be lifting heavy in these exercises, the absolute load won’t be as heavy as a powerlifter.
+If you’re a weightlifter, you will perform movements like the snatch and clean & jerk.
+While you’ll still be lifting heavy in these exercises, the absolute load won’t be as heavy as a powerlifter.

 Therefore, a rigid belt is not necessarily needed.
-Although there is no harm in using a more rigid belt if that’s what you prefer.
+However, there is no harm in using a more rigid belt if that’s what you prefer.

-What I would recommend is if you are doing mostly weightlifting movements and only some powerlifting movements in your training program, definitely get a powerlifting belt as it will be more functional.
+I recommend that if you are doing mostly weightlifting movements and only some powerlifting movements in your training program, you should definitely get a powerlifting belt, as it will be more functional.

-However, if you’re going to be frequently performing weightlifting movements because you’re on a specific Olympic weightlifting or Crossfit program, I would buy a weightlifting belt, like the Schiek Sports Model 2004.
+However, if you will frequently perform weightlifting movements because you’re on a specific Olympic weightlifting or Crossfit program, I would buy a weightlifting belt, like the Schiek Sports Model 2004.

 This is because as you refine those movements, you’ll want to get into deeper ranges of motion.
 With a more flexible belt, you won’t have any mobility restrictions to carry out these movements effectively.